kjaehnig/kjaehnig.github.io/_portfolio/projectA_pneumonia_bcnn.md

 alt='image of module types and their layers for efficientnet models'/>
 </figure>

-It is now possible to construct an EfficientNet model by stacking these modules in different configurations called Blocks.
+An EfficientNet model can be constructed by stacking these modules in different configurations called Blocks.
 The baseline EfficientNet-B0 has 7 stacked configurations of blocks, with each subsequent model designation a note on how many modules have been stacked in each of the 7 block sections.
-The architecture for the EfficientNet-B6 model I used here is plotted in the figure after this paragraph.
+The architecture for the EfficientNet-B6 model I use is plotted in the figure after this paragraph.

 <figure>
     <img width="100%" src="https://miro.medium.com/v2/resize:fit:1100/format:webp/1*rnhgFRXetwD8PvxhZIpwIA.png"
 alt='image of efficientnet-b6 architecture'/>
 </figure>

-I loaded the resnet50 weights that exist for this model, not including the final layers used for the final classification, as this is where I would append my Bayesian dense layers to perform Bayesian classification on the extracted features of the chest X-rays.
-The chest X-ray images were imported using the Tensorflow-Keras *image_dataset_from_directory* in order to save on local memory on my PC.
-I am importing the Pneumonia chest X-rays in a 256x256 pixel dimensions, with 3-channel RGB.
+I used the 'ImageNet' weights that exist for this model, not including the final layers used for the final classification, as this is where I will append my Bayesian dense layers to perform Bayesian classification on the extracted features of the images.
+The chest X-ray images are imported using the Tensorflow-Keras *image_dataset_from_directory* in order to save on local memory on my PC.
+I load the Pneumonia chest X-rays and reformat the dimensions to be 256x256 pixels, with 3 channels per image for the R,G,B colors.

+I don't need to do a train-test split on this dataset since it comes pre-apportioned with 5216 total images in the training set ()

 **STILL UNDER CONSTRUCTION**{: .notice--success}